Home Farm F.C.: League of Ireland

 In 1972 Home Farm and their trustees, Brendan Menton Sr. and Don Seery, finally got a chance to field a senior team in the League of Ireland when they merged with Drumcondra.
 Drums were £6,000 in debt and regularly propping up the league table.
 After almost 20 years in charge, Sam Prole sold the club to the junior team down the road.
 As part of the deal Home Farm also gained Tolka Park as home ground.
 Home Farm also agreed to keep the famous Drums name alive by playing under the name Home Farm Drumcondra but, after just a year, they infuriated the Prole family by reverting to the name Home Farm.

 In 1975 Home Farm won the FAI Cup for the only time.
 With a team managed by Dave Bacuzzi and including Noel King, James Higgins, Martin Murray and Dermot Keely, they beat Dundalk, Cork Celtic and St Patrick's Athletic in earlier rounds before defeating Shelbourne 1–0 in the final at Dalymount Park.
 As a result, they became the first amateur team to win the FAI Cup in forty years.
 The following season they competed in the European Cup Winners Cup, playing against French side, RC Lens.
 They drew 1–1 at home but lost the away leg 6–0.

 Despite this cup success, their performances in the League of Ireland were poor and between 1972 and 1987, when they were relegated to the League of Ireland First Division, they never finished higher than ninth.
-Lack of league success, however, did not stop the club continuing to produce players like Ronnie Whelan.
-During the 1980s Whelan became an established player at Liverpool and was a key member of the Republic of Ireland team under Jack Charlton.
+The club, however, continued to produce players like Ronnie Whelan.
+During the 1980s, Whelan became an established player at Liverpool and was a key member of the Republic of Ireland team under Jack Charlton.